aishwarya-tech01/SmartEats-Restaurant-Dashboard/README.md

 # 🍳 SmartEats: Next-Gen Digital Menu & Predictive Kitchen Operations Dashboard

 A modern, full-stack data application that transforms traditional restaurant management into a data-driven ecosystem.
-This application bridges a consumer-facing digital interface with a real-time business intelligence operational control unit.
+This application bridges a consumer-facing digital interface with a real-time business intelligence operational control unit

 ----